 This was a full-fledged commitment on both sides.

-Plus, you know, there's the added pressure you've got a television show out there.
+Plus, you know, there's the added pressure.

-And you'll hear me say in this series that the one place in life where I totally lose self-confidence on the golf course, and that's one other thing I wanted to correct.
+And you'll hear me say in this series that the one place in life where I totally lose self-confidence is on the golf course.

 And so I've done some media interviews.

-Why are you willing to do this in front of everybody on television?
+And why are you willing to do this in front of everybody on television?

 Weren't you afraid of being humiliated or embarrassed?

-I remember the first time I played in an ATT or a Bob Hope.
+I remember the first time I played in an AT ⁇ T or a Bob Hope.

-I don't care how many people I've stood before at a public event, that's when I'm in control of it.
+I don't care how many people I've stood before at a public event.

-I'm speaking, I know what I'm gonna say.
+I know what I'm going to say.

-So i it's it's all been good.
+So it's all been good.

-Because if I USA Today even ran an ad yesterday in the paper, lesson one for me is stop talking.
+Because if USA Today even ran an ad yesterday in the paper, lesson one for me is stop talking.

 That's how you learn things.